walterhiggins/WMPJS/book-outline.md

 Choosing which version of the Server Software to use - Recommended, Beta or Development - is a big decision and one I unfortunately can't make for you.
 That decision is entirely up to you.
 However, If you feel safer using only the Recommended build of CraftBukkit, and that build version is not for the most up-to-date Client, then there's a way you can safely and temporarily *Downgrade* your Minecraft Client Software so that it will be compatible with your Server software.

-Since version 1.6, the Minecraft Launcher (the software you run on your computer to start Minecraft Client and to upgrade to new versions when they become available) lets you choose which verison of the Client software to run.
+Since version 1.6, the Minecraft Launcher (the software you run on your computer to start Minecraft Client and to upgrade to new versions when they become available) lets you choose which version of the Client software to run.
 By default the Launcher is configured to always download and run the Latest Version but you can easily change this using the new "Profiles" feature.
 The following are step-by-step instructions for changing your Launcher profile to use a different version of Minecraft Client...

 ![](images/chapter-01/mc-launcher2.png "Minecraft Launcher")